Growth and Development Programme - Maynooth Transfer Pipeline Project

 This project is being delivered to support existing and future developments within the community.
 Construction of the new pipeline along with the required upgrade works to the Maynooth Wastewater Pump Station will improve the capacity of the existing wastewater network in the area, improving performance and reducing demands on the current network.

-Delivered through Uisce Éireann's national Growth and Development Programme, the project represents a €24 million investment, and will provide the required wastewater network capacity to enable the development of an additional 11,500 housing units in Maynooth and Kilcock.
+The project, representing a €24 million investment, will create additional capacity in the wastewater network to enable the delivery of an additional 11,500 housing units.

 The works are being carried out on behalf of Uisce Éireann by Coffey Construction and are expected to be completed in 2027.